-The study area is divided by several major roadways, off-ramps, and the Dunn Memorial Bridge that create pedestrian safety concerns and limit connections and physical and visual access to the waterfront.

-The presence of the Albany-Rensselaer Amtrak Station - the 8th busiest station in the US - within the study is a unique asset that can be further leveraged to attract investment in Rensselaer.

-CDTA bus service serves the City, but there remain gaps - particularly for the City's elderly and most vulnerable populations that remain underserved.

-There are opportunities to improve pedestrian and bicycle infrastructure in the study area, including streetscape enhancements and installing new bike share stations, which would complement other larger efforts outside of the study area, such as the Livingston Avenue Railway Bridge replacement project.
+- The study area is divided by several major roadways, offramps, and the Dunn Memorial Bridge that create pedestrian safety concerns and limit connections and physical and visual access to the waterfront. - The presence of the Albany-Rensselaer Amtrak Station - the 8th busiest station in the US - within the study is a unique asset that can be further leveraged to attract investment in Rensselaer. - CDTA bus service serves the City, but there remain gaps - particularly for the City's elderly and most vulnerable populations that remain underserved. - There are opportunities to improve pedestrian and bicycle infrastructure in the study area, including streetscape enhancements and installing new bike share stations. which would complement other larger efforts outside of the study area, such as the Livingston Avenue Railway Bridge replacement project.

 The capability of the City's infrastructure, including utilities, sewers, and water systems, to accommodate both current and future development is a critical consideration when discussing the revitalization of the study area.
 Overall, the entire study area is serviced by municipal water and sewer.
 In the past several years the City of Rensselaer has been working on projects in the community to update water and sewer lines.
 While progress has been made, much of the infrastructure remains in need of updating and repair to best serve the current and future needs of the community.
+Utility information in this section and the accompanying map is based on available County parcel data.
+For parcels that are identified as neither having no water or sewer or public water & sewer, information was not available.
+One explanation may be that there are currently no hook ups for water and sewer at those locations, as the City is entirely served by public water and sewer at this time.